Aging and Communication

 - Yeah, we supported my Mom to take action.

-- He has so many options, he must be able to find something that can help him.
+- There are so many options, there must be something that can help him.

-- My children want to relocate me because they are worried about my safety.
+- My children are cheering me on to relocate me because they are worried about me.

 - Since going home might not be the best option for you right now let’s fill out this Current Needs form.

-- Our parents are living in that new residence.
+- Our parents are living in that new seniors’ residence.

 There is a huge difference in the sentiment of each phrase.
 The first set of sentences seem filled with bullying, obligation as well as a feeling of being pushed aside.
-All of those comments (and more!) have been heard live and even among families where love is very strong and the core of their fiber.
+I have heard all of these comments (and more!) even among families where love is very strong and at the core of their fiber.